 I can work in a traditional seat to seat format or we can use methods that involve sand, objects, drawing materials, diagrams and body movement – this can be facilitated through video call.

-The themes of my psychotherapeutic work have involved loss in many different formats.
-I have summarised where most of my experience lies below.
+The themes of my psychotherapeutic work have involved primary and secondary trauma to the individual, couples and families in many different formats.

 Chronic Illness: including oncology related disease (cancers, autoimmune diseases and dementia/Alzheimers).
 I support individuals to live well, especially if life is limited.
 I can offer a soft place to fall when there are difficult decisions to adjust to.
 Common one’s may include: How do I tell…?
 What do I do about funeral arrangements?
 I still want to go out, how do I manage that?

 If you are a family member of a person you are watching change before your eyes.
 I am here for you.

 Sensory Loss: I have a lot of experience supporting people with sight loss, hearing loss and neurological sensory loss.

 Domestic Abuse: I am a domestic abuse champion for Norfolk.
 This means I have access to knowledge and current support to make an informed decision about each individual I work with and plan a package of immediate support.